Legisway_legal risk assessment matrix

 How to calculate your business risk using a Risk Assessment Matrix

 Pulling together a risk management plan for your company is no easy feat.
 Firstly, you need to properly identify the full gamete of risks that could impact your business.
 Then gathering and compiling all the necessary information requires time and resources.
 But arguably the most important step of all is calculating the level of risk by creating a Risk Assessment Matrix.
-This is what the business takes out from the assessment and puts into action.
-It requires a high level of expertise and advanced analytical skills if you want the findings to be accurate and credible.
+This involves business risk assessment and requires advanced analytical skills if you want the findings to be accurate and credible.

 Risk assessment is a systematic approach to measuring, ranking, comparing and prioritising risk in a consistent way, across your company.
 According to ISO 31000:2009, the risk is “expressed in terms of a combination of the consequences of an event (including changes in circumstances) and the associated likelihood of occurrence” [Clause 2.1].
 As such, risk is measured as a function of the likelihood that cause(s) trigger an occurrence and impact of the consequence using a full-proof system; the Risk Assessment Matrix.